swouf/ntds_IMDb_team4/README.md

 + `python ./src/shortest_path_lengths_test.py`
 + `python ./src/network_properties.py` but for this last one, make sure that the adjacency matrix is in the [data](./data) folder under the name `adjacency.npy`
 + `python ./src/compute_diameter_test.py`

+## Milestone 2

+The purpose of this milestone is to explore various random network models, analyse their properties and compare them to your network.
+In the first part of the milestone you will implement two random graph models and try to fit them to your network.
+In this part you are not allowed to use any additional package.
+In the second part of the milestone you will choose a third random graph model that you think shares some properties with your network.
+You will be allowed to use additional packages to construct this network, but you must explain your network choice.
+Finally, make your code as clean as possible, and keep your textual answers short.